godotengine/godot-docs/classes/class_callable.rst

 :ref:`StringName<class_StringName>` **get_method** **(** **)** |const|

 Returns the name of the method represented by this **Callable**.
-If the callable is a lambda function, returns the function's name.
+If the callable is a GDScript lambda function, returns the function's name or ``"<anonymous lambda>"``.

 .. rst-class:: classref-item-separator